 With regard to the whole development process, the time effort for the actual test generation is not relevant (if some restrictions of the state space are accepted).
 Most time is spent for refinements of the SDL specification and the test purposes.
-ETSI estimates that about 20% of the expenses for the development of the first INAP test suite could be saved by tool support in comparison with a manual test suite development.

 However, experience has shown that the amount of time spent for manual post-processing of a generated test suite can be further decreased.
-Therefore, improvements of AUTOLINK will focus on the readability of the generated TTCN code.
+Therefore, improvements of Autolink will focus on the readability of the generated TTCN code.
 In particular, we plan to implement the following extensions:

-Support of concurrent TTCN
+• Support of concurrent TTCN